bazelbuild/reclient/README.md

 1.  **bootstrap** - starts and stops reproxy, and aggregates the metrics during the shutdown.
 1.  **scandeps_server** - a standalone process for scanning includes of C(++) compile actions.
-Started and stopped automatically by reproxy (but its location needs to be passed to reproxy through depsscanner_address flag).
+Started and stopped automatically by reproxy.

 ## Note